tc39/proposal-async-context/README.md

 If an async task says it is disposed, `runInAsyncScope` throws once disposed.
 -->

-For library owners, `AsyncTask`s are preferred to schedule a new async task.
+For library owners, `AsyncTask`s are preferred to indicate new async tasks' schedule.

 ```js
 class AsyncTask {